angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 #### Round 9 - Bob Huang - 8-Cast

-I knew Bob was on 8-Cast and planned accordingly, g1 I cast a t1 DD backed up by a Daze on my opponent's FoW, just made a PTT with some cyclers and a :card[CoS].
+I knew Bob was on 8-Cast and planned accordingly, g1 I cast a t1 Dd backed up by a Daze on my opponent's FoW, just made a PTT with some cyclers and a :card[CoS].
 G2 and 3 were pretty similar I cast Sheoldred early but Bob found :card[Karakas] and I couldn't resolve a Doomsday.
-G3 on the play I had the option to cast a DD on t1 with a SW in hand instead I went for Sheoldred, speaking with Michael _BlackSkyDoc_ Yue between rounds I think going for DD was a much better option Sheoldred required more resources and wouldn't win the next turn, my reasoning at the time was that Sheoldred would dodge :card[FoN].
+G3 on the play I had the option to cast a Dd on t1 with a SW in hand instead I went for Sheoldred, speaking with Michael _BlackSkyDoc_ Yue between rounds I think going for Dd was a much better option Sheoldred required more resources and wouldn't win the next turn, my reasoning at the time was that Sheoldred would dodge :card[FoN].